 This was active luxury travel at its best.
 We traveled with Western River Expeditions.
 On our first day we were told this was an ‘expedition’, not a vacation, nor a tour.
 They were right. ,

 If you’re planning a white water rafting trip, see our Rafting Packing List.

-For another wonderful adventure in the American Southwest see our How to Visit Antelope Canyon.
+For another wonderful adventure in the American Southwest see our Guide to Visiting Antelope Canyon.